Dental exam chair with a mountain view for a consultation on all-on-4 dental implants cost.

 When you start researching, you’ll likely see a wide range of prices.
 Generally, the cost for All-on-4 dental implants falls between $12,000 and $25,000 per arch.
 An “arch” refers to either your full set of upper teeth or your full set of lower teeth.
 This estimate typically covers the surgical placement of the four implants and the custom-made prosthesis (your new set of teeth) that attaches to them.
 Think of it as a starting point.
 The final figure can shift based on the specifics of your treatment plan, the materials you choose, and the dental practice you work with.
 A detailed consultation will give you a precise quote tailored to your needs.

-Single Arch vs. Full Mouth Costs
+Single Arch vs. Full Mouth: How Do Costs Compare?

 Your specific needs will determine whether you require treatment for a single arch or a full mouth restoration.
 If you’re replacing all your teeth, the cost for both the upper and lower arches can range from $36,000 to $76,000.
 If you only need to replace the teeth on your top or bottom jaw, you’ll be looking at a single arch, which typically costs between $18,000 and $38,000.
 Our team at Dental & Implant Centers of Colorado will help you determine the right solution during your initial consultation.
 We focus on creating a personalized plan that restores your smile and function, whether you need a single arch or a full set of dental implants.